Dublin battle past fierce Farney County challenge

 Despite Cormac Costello's six points, Monaghan trailed only 0-8 to 0-7 at half-time as their huge commitment forced the Dubs into mistakes.

-The Farneymen were still on terms at 0-12 to 0-12 after 60 minutes before the Dubs finally took control late on.
+The Farneymen were still on terms at 0-12 to 0-12 after 60 minutes before Dublin finally took control late on.

-Dean Rock's goal the Dubs a winning margin which seriously flattered them.
+Dean Rock's goal gave the Dubs a winning margin which flattered them.

 Dessie Farrell's side only really got to grips with the opposition in the closing minutes as their high press on Rory Beggan's kickout finally wore down Monaghan.